GuoYongyu/Dynamic-Line-ORB-SLAM2/README.md

 # 3. Run

 - Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it.
 - Associate RGB images and depth images using the python script associate.py.
 We already provide associations for some of the sequences in Examples/RGB-D/associations/.
-You can generate your own associations file executing (`associate.py` is provided at home folder):
+You can generate your own associations file executing (`associate.py` is provided at project's home folder):
 ```
 python associate.py PATH_TO_SEQUENCE/rgb.txt PATH_TO_SEQUENCE/depth.txt > associations.txt
 ```